GIS4WRF/gis4wrf.github.io/docs/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake.md

 ### Run Metgrid

-From your command prompt run `metgrid.exe` to produce `met_em` files which will be used as inputs to the Real program:
+From your command prompt, run `metgrid.exe` to produce `met_em` files used as inputs to the Real program.

 ## Configure and run WRF